-This seminar is designed as a complement to the class Algebraic Topology I and can be taken alongside it.
-However, the seminar can also be taken by itself, as prior knowledge of algebraic topology is not required.
+No prior knowledge of algebraic topology is required.
 Basic knowledge of linear algebra and integration in several variables (Analysis III) will be assumed.
-Familiarity with manifolds (Analysis IV) and commutative algebra are helpful but not strictly required, as the necessary concepts will be reviewed.
+Familiarity with manifolds (Analysis IV) is helpful but not strictly required, as the necessary concepts will be reviewed.